How to Tell if Your Fire Extinguisher Has Expired

 When was the fire extinguisher last serviced?

-How old is the fire extinguisher?
-It can be hard to know exactly when a fire extinguisher was installed in your building, but you can see the manufacturing date of a fire extinguisher date stamped on the body or written on the service label.
-The manufacture date will determine if the fire extinguisher requires its extended service.
+It can be hard to know exactly when a fire extinguisher was installed in your building, but you should be able to see the manufacturing date of a fire extinguisher date stamped on the body or written on the service label.

 If your fire extinguisher is either water, powder, or foam, they are due 5 years after first commissioning.
 If you have a CO2 extinguisher this will be due after 10 years.